Export lists using SQList

 How organisations typically adopt SQList

-Adoption usually follows a practical, low-risk pattern:
+Adoption usually follows a practical, low-risk pattern that delivers value early:

-1. Identify high-value lists: choose lists that are heavily used for reporting, integration or bulk processing.
+1. Identify high-value lists.
+Choose lists that are heavily used for reporting, integration or bulk processing.

-2. Synchronise to SQL: use SQList to create a SQL representation of the list data and confirm that existing reports and data processes run against the database copy without impacting SharePoint performance.
+2. Synchronise to SQL.
+Use SQList to create a SQL representation of the list data and confirm that existing reports and data processes run against the database copy without impacting SharePoint performance.

 Security and governance considerations